Skip to main content

 Key Market Insights on Cloud Computing Growth

-- The cloud security market is anticipated to reach $21 billion in the U.S. by 2025, as enterprises prioritize securing cloud environments amid increasing cyber threats.
+• The cloud security market is anticipated to reach $21 billion in the U.S. by 2025, as enterprises prioritize securing cloud environments amid increasing cyber threats, with 2026 projections indicating continued growth as zero trust adoption and identity first security accelerate.

-- Container usage in production environments is forecast to rise to 75% of enterprises by 2025, supporting scalability and agile development.
+• Container usage in production environments is forecast to rise to 75% of enterprises by 2025, supporting scalability and agile development, with 2026 adoption expanding further as Kubernetes standardization becomes a core enterprise platform strategy.

-- Cloud gaming revenue in North America is projected to exceed $8 billion annually by 2025, a trend driving cloud infrastructure innovation.
+• Cloud gaming revenue in North America is projected to exceed $8 billion annually by 2025, driving innovation in cloud infrastructure.
+Growth is expected to accelerate in 2026 as 5G expansion and edge cloud adoption improve performance and reduce latency.

-- Nearly 70% of companies reported improved operational agility and faster time to market as a direct result of cloud adoption in 2024.
+• Nearly 70% of companies reported improved operational agility and faster time to market as a direct result of cloud adoption in 2024, and 2026 enterprise surveys continue to reflect similar outcomes as cloud modernization expands across core business systems.

 Useful Link: How Does Cloud Computing Help Fintech?